-RBC Investor Services Trust is the registrar and transfer agent for the Class A, Class F, Class I and Class O units of the Fund pursuant to the terms of the Administration Agreement.
-In such capacity, RBC Investor Services Trust keep the registers of the owners of such units of the Fund, processes purchase and redemption orders, issues investor account statements and issues annual tax reporting information.
-The registers of the Fund are kept in Toronto, Ontario.
+RBC Investor Services Trust is the registrar and transfer agent for the Class A, Class F, Class FT, Class I and Class O units of each Fund pursuant to the terms of the Administration Agreement.
+In such capacity, RBC Investor Services Trust keep the registers of the owners of such units of the Funds, processes purchase and redemption orders, issues investor account statements and issues annual tax reporting information.
+The registers of the Funds are kept in Toronto, Ontario.

-TSX Trust Company is the registrar and transfer agent for the ETF units of the Fund.
-In such capacity, TSX Trust Company keep the registers of the owners of such units of the Fund, processes purchase and redemption orders, issues investor account statements and issues annual tax reporting information.
-The registers of the Fund are kept in Toronto, Ontario.
+TSX Trust Company is the registrar and transfer agent for the ETF units of each Fund.
+In such capacity, TSX Trust Company keep the registers of the owners of such units of the Funds, processes purchase and redemption orders, issues investor account statements and issues annual tax reporting information.
+The registers of the Funds are kept in Toronto, Ontario.

-RBC Investor Services Trust and TSX Trust Company are paid fees for performing their duties as registrars of the units of the Fund.
-RBC Investor Services Trust and TSX Trust Company are not affiliates or associates of the Manager or the Fund.
+RBC Investor Services Trust and TSX Trust Company are paid fees for performing their duties as registrars of the units of the Funds.
+RBC Investor Services Trust and TSX Trust Company are not affiliates or associates of the Manager or the Funds.